syamsathyan/bourbon-sentiment-server/README.md

 ### Deployment

-Deployed using maven can be run with the command:
+Deployed using maven, can be run with the command:

 ```
 ./run.sh